JackSzwergold/Cheat-Sheets/content/Joomla - Getting Joomla 1 to Work on Modern PHP.md

 Template: index
 ---

-## Joomla - Getting Joomla 1 to Work on Modern PHP

-By Jack Szwergold

 If you somehow have the misfortune to deal with keeping an ancient Joomla 1.0 install up and running on a modern server running Apache with PHP 5.3 or higher, this is what you need to do.

 ### First, edit `/includes/Cache/Lite/Function.php`.